 During the Christmas season, the city hosts "Wonderland of Lights," the country's biggest light festival and the traditional and oldest Christmas event in Texas.

-You can also visit the Curious Museum, which is modeled after San Francisco's famed Exploratorium that features displays on forces and movement, magnetism, lightning, geometry, color, and life.
+You can also visit the Curious Museum, modeled after San Francisco's famed Exploratorium, which features displays on forces and movement, magnetism, lightning, geometry, color, and life.

-The Texas State Railroad, which runs between Palestine to Rusk, has been using steam engines to drive the rails since 1896.
+The Texas State Railroad runs between Palestine and Rusk and has been using steam engines to drive the rails since 1896.

 Rather than transporting lumber and other commodities, the Texas State Railroad now transports passengers on a beautiful ride across East Texas' Piney Woods.

-The Texas State Railroad offers tours throughout the year, but they are especially popular in the springtime when the blossoms are in full bloom.
+The Texas State Railroad offers tours throughout the year, but they are trendy in the springtime when the blossoms are in full bloom.